-Each of these four Pre-Institute workshops on May 9th at 9:00 a.m. includes free breakfast and lunch, as well as all workshop materials.
+Each of these three Pre-Institute workshops on May 7th at 9:00 a.m. includes free breakfast and lunch, as well as all workshop materials.
 We cap these concurrent workshops at 40 people each.
-You can register for a Pre-Institute Workshop regardless of whether you're attending the rest of the Institute, and more information for each workshop is below.
+More information for each workshop is below.

 You can register for the following Pre-Institute Workshops regardless of whether you're attending the rest of the Institute.

 Presenters: Karen Bluth and Laura Prochnow Phillips

 Mindfulness – being able to be present with sensations, thoughts and feelings in the moment, and self-compassion – treating yourself with the same kindness and care as you would a good friend in times of difficulty -- are associated with less stress, anxiety and depression and overall greater life satisfaction.
 Both mindfulness and self-compassion can be cultivated through the practice of guided meditations and informal exercises.
 In this workshop, Karen Bluth and Laura Prochnow Phillips, certified teachers in the Mindful Self-Compassion program, will provide the foundation of mindful self-compassion practice.
 This will be an interactive workshop; participants will gain an understanding of key concepts and experience practices and tools that enable in-the-moment self-care.
 These techniques have proven particularly helpful to caregivers, such as parents, teachers, home health providers, who often disregard their own needs in deference to taking care of others.

 Target Audience: This workshop is open to all, with a focus on caregivers.

 Presenters: Megan Vinh, Sheresa Blanchard, and Jen Newton